jundalisay/superb/content/en/superphysics/principles/chapter-06.md

 - the intellect is our built-in sensor for the physical domain
 - the heart is our built-in sensor for the metaphysical domain

-The previous chapter explained that the metapyhsical domain is superior to the physical domain.
+Chapter 2 explained that the metapyhsical domain is superior to the physical domain.
 Therefore the heart is superior to the brain.
 - This is proven by successful people having more (metaphysical) grit than people who had high grades in school.
 - World leaders, such as Donald Trump and Kim Jong Un, are known for grit but not for intellect.

+The intellect is just the connection of ideas.
+But it is the feelings that powers the desire, not only to connect ideas, but to expand the scope fo the intellect.